kumarlabgit/ESL-PSC/README.md

 ## *New:* Graphical User Interface (beta) ##

+June 2025:

-We have introduced an experimental GUI built with PyQt6 that wraps all of the CLI functionality in an easy-to-use wizard:
+We have introduced an experimental GUI that wraps all of the CLI functionality in an easy-to-use wizard-style app:

 * Step-by-step workflow guiding you through:
   1. Input selection – Select files and directories for each required and optional input.
   2. Analysis parameters – adjust settings within allowed ranges using controls with helpful tooltips
   3. Command preview – view the exact CLI command that will be executed.
 This can be copied to the clipboard and run from the command line if you prefer.
-  4. Run – Esecute the analysis and view the results within the GUI.
-No need to use a separate terminal.
+  4. Run – Esecute the analysis and view the terminal output within the GUI.
+In a future update, we plan to embed analysis results visualisations directly in the GUI.
 * Save/Load buttons to store configuration JSON files and re-load them later.
 * Contextual validation so you cannot progress until required fields are populated.
 * Restore defaults button to reset all parameters to their default values.
-* Load the included `demo_config_for_gui.json` to run the C4/C3 demo.
+* You can load the included `demo_config_for_gui.json` to run the C4/C3 demo.

 ### Running the GUI
 1. Ensure the GUI dependencies are installed: